Skincare Ingredients To Avoid

 However, SLS is known to mimic Oestrogen, which means it has become one of the usual suspects in the line-up for all forms of hormonal imbalance.

 The chief worry where SLS is concerned is the residual build-up in the system over time.
 SLS is considered safe when used as a ingredient in personal care products if it constitutes 1% or less of the total product.
-However, because it is so difficult to detox from this ingredient the body can store SLS at much greater levels than is found in the products it’s derived from.
+However, because it is so difficult to detox this ingredient the body can store SLS at much greater levels than is found in the products it’s derived from.

 Cyclical Problems With Using SLS and SLeS